shreyasirc/AI-Entrepre-Neural/README.md

 Hence, time taken for a single image after inference using OpenVino is 0.152 s0

-# Softwares and tools used
+# Softwares and Libraries used

 1. Google Colab
 2. Keras
 3. Tensorflow
 4. Tensorflow lite
 5. OpenCV
-6. OpenVino Toolkit
+6. OpenVINO Toolkit
 7. Flask
-8. HTML
+8. Heroku

 # Steps to Run it locally: